History

 - Foster Hewitt broadcast West End YMCA basketball games over the Toronto Daily Star’s radio station CFCA.

-- The 1931 Annual Report lists the following Toronto YMCA branches: Broadview, Central, Danforth, St Clair, West End, West Toronto, East Toronto Railway YMCA, Mimico Railway YMCA, Christie St. Military Hospital and Summer Camps.
+- The 1931 Annual Report lists the following Toronto YMCA branches: Broadview, Central, Danforth, St Clair, West End, West Toronto, East Toronto Railway YMCA, Mimico Railway YMCA, the Toronto Military Orthopedic Hospital (known as "the Christie Street Hospital" to locals), and Summer Camps.

 1933

-- 462 boys were taught to swim during the Free Swimming Campaign conducted by the West End YMCA in conjunction with the Daily Star and Evening Telegram.
+- 462 boys were taught to swim during the West End YMCA's Free Swimming Campaign, in collaboration with the Daily Star and Evening Telegram.

 1934

-- The Toronto YMCA in consultation and cooperation with the Toronto City Council and the Public Welfare Dept. was involved in programs for the unemployed both in the Hostels operated by the City and in Toronto YMCA centres.
+- The Toronto YMCA, in partnership with the Toronto City Council and the Public Welfare Department, offered programs for the unemployed in city-operated hostels and in Toronto YMCA centres.

-- 1,275 unemployed members continued in full membership at the Toronto YMCA although unable to pay fees.
+- 1,275 unemployed members continued in full membership at the Toronto YMCA, even though they were unable to pay fees.

 - 223 fatherless boys were given special attention in addition to full membership privileges without charge.

-- The Toronto YMCA and the Rotary Club of Toronto celebrated ten years of cooperation.
+- The Toronto YMCA and the Rotary Club of Toronto celebrated 10 years of partnership.
 The Y also worked with the Kiwanis, Progress, and Lions clubs.

 1935

-- The Toronto YMCA in the Silverthorn neighbourhood, in co-operation with the Rotary Club, served 4,000 boys.
+- The Toronto YMCA, in collaboration with the Rotary Club, served 4,000 boys in the Silverthorn area.

 - 1,375 boys and young men were taught to swim in 1935.